AplaProject/apla-docs-en/introduction/api2.rst

 * *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for non-activated contracts.
 In this case the account and the public key in the *token_ecosystem* and the current ecosystem should be the same.
 * *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling non-activated contracts.
 * *[payover]* - for non-activated contracts an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment.
+* *[vde]* - specify *true*, if you call smart-contract from VDE params.
+In the other case you don't need to specify this parameter
 * parameters, required for this contract.

 .. code::